Big banks win dismissal of U.S. Treasury rigging litigation

 The case is In re: Treasuries Securities Auction Antitrust Litigation, U.S. District Court, Southern District of New York, No. 15-md-02673.

-Reporting by Jonathan Stempel in New York; Editing by Chris Reese, Alexandra Hudson and Diane Craft
+Reporting by Jonathan Stempel in New York; Editing by Chris Reese, Alexandra Hudson, Diane Craft and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.